Filed Pursuant to Rule 424(b)(2) and 424(b)(8)

-Pursuant to this prospectus supplement, the accompanying prospectus supplement and the accompanying base prospectus, we are offering 800,000 shares of our Class A common stock to YA II PN, Ltd., a Cayman Islands exempt limited partnership (“Yorkville”) at a price of approximately $0.5084 per share, pursuant to our previously announced Standby Equity Purchase Agreement with Yorkville dated January 24, 2023 (the “SEPA”).
-These shares are being issued as part of the commitment by Yorkville to purchase from time to time up to $20,000,000 of shares of our Class A common stock pursuant to the SEPA.
-The total purchase price of the shares is $406,720.
-We used half of the proceeds from the issuance of the shares in this offering to repay a portion of the principal amount owed to Yorkville pursuant to outstanding debentures issued to Yorkville.
-We issued the shares to Yorkville on or about May 19, 2023.
+Pursuant to this prospectus supplement, the accompanying prospectus supplement and the accompanying base prospectus, we are offering 3,000,000 shares of our Class A common stock to YA II PN, Ltd., a Cayman Islands exempt limited partnership (“Yorkville”) at a price of approximately $0.0776 per share, pursuant to our previously announced Standby Equity Purchase Agreement with Yorkville dated March 7, 2023 (the “SEPA”).
+These shares are being issued as part of the commitment by Yorkville to purchase from time to time up to $50,000,000 of shares of our Class A common stock pursuant to the SEPA.
+The total purchase price of the shares is $232,800.
+We used $91,400 of the proceeds from the issuance of the shares in this offering to repay a portion of the principal amount owed to Yorkville pursuant to outstanding debentures issued to Yorkville.
+We issued the shares to Yorkville on or about July 27, 2023.

 In addition to our issuance of our shares to Yorkville pursuant to the SEPA, this prospectus supplement, the accompanying prospectus supplement and the accompanying prospectus also cover the resale of these shares by Yorkville to the public.
 Though we have been advised by Yorkville, and Yorkville represents in the SEPA, that Yorkville is purchasing the shares for its own account, for investment purposes in which it takes investment risk (including, without limitation, the risk of loss), and without any view or intention to distribute such shares in violation of the Securities Act of 1933, as amended (the “Securities Act”), or any other applicable securities laws, the Securities and Exchange Commission (the “SEC”) may take the position that Yorkville may be deemed an “underwriter” within the meaning of Section 2(a)(11) of the Securities Act and any profits on the sales of shares of our common stock by Yorkville and any discounts, commissions or concessions received by Yorkville are deemed to be underwriting discounts and commissions under the Securities Act.
 For additional information on the methods of sale that may be used by Yorkville, see the section entitled “Plan of Distribution” on page S-7 of the accompanying prospectus supplement and page 28 of the accompanying base prospectus.